Skip to content

 5. Are Your Objectives Measurable?

-Your business objectives need to be measurable based on the SMART theory (Specific, Measurable, Achievable, Realistic and Time-related).
-Don’t put unrealistic targets but set KPIs, allocate resources, and always have a budget.
+Your business objectives need to be measurable based on the SMART theory (Specific, Measurable, Achievable, Realistic, and Time-related).
+Don’t set unrealistic targets but set KPIs, allocate resources, and always have a budget.

 6. What Are Your Short-Term Goals?